 Autumn always feels bittersweet.
 The beloved long days of summer begin to drift away, and even though that’s sad, the coming of brisk weather and warm sweaters is an exciting change, too.
 As we adapt to the weather, we also grapple with complicated emotions surrounding all of the rich food.
 We want to eat everything, of course—the pies, the candy, the cider doughnuts, the turkey—but we also know that we shouldn’t indulge too much.
 For the days when we need to be more mindful of what we eat, these 10 low-carb fall recipes should come in handy.

-We chose recipes based on their fall flavors and heightened coziness, like a crispy squash bowl with a dill cream and an herb and garlic root vegetable crumble, but we also picked them out because they pack a lot of flavor without a hearty serving of guilt.
+We chose recipes based on their fall flavors and heightened coziness, like a crispy squash bowl with dill cream and an herb and garlic root vegetable crumble, but we also picked them out because they pack a lot of flavor without a hearty serving of guilt.
 There’s salmon with a pomegranate glaze alongside a crockpot chili, as well as zucchini lasagna roll-ups and a mushroom soba noodle soup—all of which are easy to put together for any occasion.
-Hopefully, these picks can help balance out the season’s higher-caloric fare with lighter options so that those bittersweet feelings toward the season’s eats don’t have to last too long.
+Hopefully, these picks can help balance out the season’s higher-caloric fare with lighter and cleaner options so that those bittersweet feelings toward the season’s eats don’t have to last too long.

 Italian Sausage and Orzo Soup

 What Makes It Good: It’ll be hard to stop yourself from comparing the colorful items in this recipe from Chelsea’s Messy Apron from the changing leaves outside.
 Its namesake ingredients are mixed with bell peppers, spinach, carrots, and celery for layers of flavor that happen to be eye-catching, too.